Texas Tech University

 Learn more about Project TEDD

-Project INVITE is the Sowell Center's newest sensory impairments Office of Special Education Programs grant (funded in 2019, the first cohort of students started in summer of 2020, the second cohort will begin in summer 2022.
-The grant is led by Dr. Rona Pogrund, assisted by Dr. Nora Griffin-Shirley.
-The Project INVITE grant was created to recruit and train scholars from Texas, Montana, Wyoming and Idaho to become teachers of students with visual impairments (VI) or orientation and mobility (O&M) specialists with specialized expertise in neurological visual impairment.
+Project MAPVI is the Sowell Center's U.S. Department of Education Office of Special Education Programs grant (funded in 2024).
+The first cohort of students will start in summer of 2025, and the second cohort will begin in summer of 2027.
+The grant will be directed by Dr. Rona Pogrund, assisted by Dr. Nora Griffin-Shirley (co-principal investigator).
+The Project MAPVI grant was created to recruit and train scholars from Texas and Mississippi to become certified teachers of students with visual impairments (TSVIs) or orientation and mobility (O&M) specialists with backgrounds and specialized expertise in multicultural and multilingual education.

 The Reach Across Texas Program